 I bet you never thought of Tashkent as a candidate for your travel bucket list.
 Khiva, Bukhara, Samarkand in Uzbekistan—of course.
 But Tashkent?
 It’s the administrative centre.
 Aren’t capital cities of historically rich countries drab and dry in comparison?
 Well, at least that is the assumption we most often live with.
 A fair enough one, for they often are so, serving as entry and exit points for air travel, or are confined to business and politics.

 But some are a bit more.
 Tashkent is one of them.
-Now I am not saying it is steeped in history or burgeoning with attractions like the rest of the country or you will definitely be disappointed.
+Now I am not saying it is steeped in history or burgeoning with attractions like the rest of the country.
+You may well be disappointed if you expect too much.
 You may even get cross with me for my recommendation. 🙂

-Known as Tashkent or Toshkent, meaning ‘Stone City’ since the 11th Century, it is a showcase of ‘modern Uzbekistan’, a sparsely populated country proud of both its rich heritage and recent independence (1991).
+Known as Tashkent or Toshkent, meaning ‘Stone City’ since the 11th Century, it is a showcase of ‘modern Uzbekistan’, a sparsely populated country proud of both its rich heritage and recent independence in 1991.

-Amir Temur or Tamerlane [Temur the Lame] as he is more commonly known, the country’s medieval hero, is everywhere—in an equestrian statue in the central Amir Temur Square, and the names of its streets, buildings, museums, and businesses.
+Amir Temur or Tamerlane [Temur the Lame] as he is more commonly known, the country’s medieval hero, is everywhere here—in an equestrian statue in the central Amir Temur Square, and the names of its streets, buildings, museums, and businesses.

 The just lifted Russian mantle is no less conspicuous.
 It gleams through in towering eastern orthodox churches, wide pristine avenues lined with poker-faced communist apartment blocks and charming elite East European mansions, and a large percentage of the populace.
 The population of the city in 2012 was just over 2.3 million.
 20 percent of this are Russian.